Twelve killed in explosion at Kabul mosque during Friday prayers | Law-Order

 Twelve killed in explosion at Kabul mosque during Friday prayers

-At least 12 people were killed in an explosion inside a mosque in the Afghan capital Kabul during Friday prayers as worshippers gathered for the second day of the Eid al-Fitr holiday, officials said.
+An explosion inside a mosque on the outskirts of the Afghan capital Kabul killed at least 12 people during Friday prayers as worshippers gathered for the Eid al-Fitr holiday during a ceasefire.

-Ferdous Faramarz, spokesman for the Kabul police, said the mosque's Imam was among the 12 dead and at least 15 other people were wounded.
-He did not identify the mosque where the blast took place.
-There was no immediate claim of responsibility for the attack.
-Taliban insurgents have called a three-day ceasefire for the holiday, which marks the end of the Ramadan holy fasting month.
+The Taliban insurgent group, which declared the three-day truce for the holiday, condemned the attack in a statement, and there was no immediate claim of responsibility.
+Ferdous Faramarz, the spokesman for the Kabul police, said the mosque's Imam was among the 12 dead and that at least 15 people were wounded in the blast at a mosque in the capital's Shakar Dara district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)